tldr-pages/tldr/pages/common/csc.md

 `csc /out:{{path/to/filename}} {{path/to/input_file.cs}}`

-- Compile into a '.dll' library instead of an executable:
+- Compile into a `.dll` library instead of an executable:

 `csc /target:library {{path/to/input_file.cs}}`